 Wouldn’t you like to run hard workouts and long runs and be able to recover well for the next day?
 Now you can.

-I’m going to share my recovery routine that helps me bounce back from marathon prep workouts and hard speed sessions.
+I’m going to share my running recovery routine that helps me bounce back from marathon prep workouts and hard speed sessions.
 It combines nutrition, dynamic exercises, and sleep techniques to help you recover fast.

 It’s important to understand why you get sore after a hard run and why this is a good thing.
 When you run a hard workout, you break your body down.
 You get faster when your body has enough time and resources to heal the damage and adapt.